Punctate palmoplantar keratoderma in Adult

 Numerous subtypes have been identified, and varied classification systems exist:

-PPK type 2, also known as spiny keratoderma and music box spine keratoderma – In the inherited form, patients present with tiny keratotic spines on the palms and soles that appear in childhood.
+Punctate PPK type 2, also known as spiny keratoderma and music box spine keratoderma – In the inherited form, patients present with tiny keratotic spines on the palms and soles that appear in childhood.
 Sporadic cases present later in life and may be associated with renal, pulmonary, and gastrointestinal carcinomas, as well as lymphoproliferative malignancies and melanoma.
 Other reported underlying disease associations have included polycystic kidney disease, chronic renal failure, type 4 hyperlipoproteinemia, and pulmonary tuberculosis.

-PPK type 3, also known as acrokeratoelastoidosis (AKE), marginal keratoderma, acrokeratoelastoidosis lichenoides, focal acral hyperkeratosis (FAH), and acrokeratoelastoidosis of Costa – Patients present with flat or umbilicated keratotic shiny papules on the marginal border of the palms, soles, and digits that erupt during adolescence or young adulthood.
+Punctate PPK type 3, also known as acrokeratoelastoidosis (AKE), marginal keratoderma, acrokeratoelastoidosis lichenoides, focal acral hyperkeratosis (FAH), and acrokeratoelastoidosis of Costa – Patients present with flat or umbilicated keratotic shiny papules on the marginal border of the palms, soles, and digits that erupt during adolescence or young adulthood.
 Hyperhidrosis may occur in some patients.

 FAH appears during young adulthood and is clinically identical to AKE.
-The major difference between these two disorders is the histopathologic finding of elastorrhexis (fragmentation and degeneration of elastic fibers) in the dermis, a feature that is present in AKE but absent in FAH.
+The major difference between these 2 disorders is the histopathologic finding of elastorrhexis (fragmentation and degeneration of elastic fibers) in the dermis, a feature that is present in AKE but absent in FAH.
 In addition, hyperhidrosis is rarely associated with AKE but is not associated with FAH.
 It is still controversial whether FAH is a distinct entity or a variant of AKE.